Common questions around what is checked, cost, personal information and why there is no WWCC clearance card.

 The Office of the Children’s Guardian uses the information you provide and the information we have access to so that we can assess your application.

-We do not disclose any of this information to anyone unless required to do so for legal reasons.
+We do not disclose any of this information to anyone unless you must do so for legal reasons.
 The information is used to:

 Our Privacy Management Plan explains how the OCG manages personal and health information in line with the relevant NSW Privacy laws.